-Gregory Sparks is a registered Professional Engineer and is currently the Managing Director–Metals of John T. Boyd Company Mining and Geological Consultants.
+Mr. Sparks is a registered Professional Engineer and is currently the Managing Director–Metals of John T. Boyd Company Mining and Geological Consultants.
 He has over 40 years of diverse experience relating to surface and underground mines and plants.
-He has held numerous senior executive roles for both exploration and development projects.
-Previously, he was the General Manager of Genex Construction LLC, a heavy civil construction firm.
-He was formerly Vice President Development of Echo Bay Mines Ltd. He has a B.Sc. in Mining Engineering from the Missouri School of Mines.
+Greg has held numerous senior executive roles for both exploration and development projects.
+Previously he was the General Manager of Genex Construction LLC, a heavy civil construction firm.
+He was formerly Vice President, Development of Echo Bay Mines Ltd. Mr. Sparks has a B.Sc. in Mining Engineering from the Missouri School of Mines.

 Donna Moroney – Corporate Secretary

 Donna is President of Wiklow Corporate Services Inc., a Vancouver company that provides corporate secretarial services and other services to public companies.
 She has over 30 years of extensive experience in regulatory and corporate compliance in both Canada and the United States, and as a senior officer for various public companies, and has instructed and provided training in regulatory compliance.
 As President and owner of Wiklow Corporate Services Inc. since 2008, she assists companies in the resource, financial and technology sectors in maintaining the securities and exchange demands on public companies, as well as keeping them up-to-date on relevant issues, policies and working practices.